cabforum/servercert/docs/BR.md

 | `cRLSign`          | N             | --               |
 | `encipherOnly`     | N             | --               |
 | `decipherOnly`     | N             | --               |

+**Note**: The `keyAgreement` bit is currently permitted, although setting it is NOT RECOMMENDED, as it is Pending Prohibition.

 ##### 7.1.2.7.12 Subject Alternative Name